levySubzero/vyleSubzer0/README.md

 - 👋 Hi, I’m @vyleSubzer0;
-- 👀 I’m interested in : C and embedded programming;
+- 👀 I’m interested in : python, C, javascript;
+-
 - 🌱 I’m currently learning : C
-- 💞️ I’m looking to collaborate on : anything C related
+- 💞️ I’m looking to collaborate on : anything python, C or javascript
-- 📫 How to reach me : Ochieng.levy.vyle@gmail.com, +254742965722,
+- 📫 How to reach me : Ochieng.levy.vyle@gmail.com, +254741965722,

 <!---
 vyleSubzer0/vyleSubzer0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.